 Just as you do for each of the classes.
 And the right sequence for your resume is the reverse-chronological layout.
 It usually works best as it presents your recent accomplishments first.

-Follow these extra trips to format your resume in a thoughtful way:
+Follow these extra trips to format your resume for a yoga teacher in a thoughtful way:

 - Start with a professional header that holds your resume contact info.

 - Create resume sections that are easy to navigate.

 - Pick classic resume fonts.
 Don’t go for a bound side crow-likes.

 - Save your resume document as a PDF.
 It opens everywhere and it’s machine-readable.

 Pro Tip: Don’t cram your yoga teacher resume — let your it breathe.
 It will prevent the recruiter from any reading distractions.

 2. Write a Yoga Teacher Resume Objective or Summary

 You have a great technique and you’re ready to share your passion with the world.